 Consideration also will be given to the statements of nominees’ current and former professional colleagues and mentors about the nominee’s research prominence and impact in the field of clinical psychology.

-The winner will be announced in the following 2-3 weeks, and the award will be given at the SSCP Annual Meeting of Members (May if at APS or August if at APA).
-Alternatively, it may be given as part of the Opening Ceremonies of the larger meetings, as is currently done for the Distinguished Scientist Award at APS.
+The winner will be announced the following month, and the award can be given at either APS, APA, or ABCT (the awardee's choice).
 Awardees will receive a plaque and a $1000 honorarium.
 Members of all underrepresented and minority groups are encouraged to apply.
 Please also pass this announcement along to interested colleagues and groups.